 “The best thing a sales org can do [during changes like a recession] is revisit their focus and fundamentals, like defining your ideal customer profile, target personas, territories, verticals, etc.,” said Batrawy.

 Re-training sales reps on the art of the sales call and consultative selling, or returning to old, but effective, sales plays can also be good strategies to ensure your team closes confidently and efficiently, regardless of changes in the market.
 Look at your data to identify call scripts, email templates, and other tactics that have worked well in the past and take the opportunity to retest them.

 “I’ve been through the ups and downs of our economy over the years.
 If there is a recession ahead … it will be about going back to basics,” echoed Lori Richardson, president of Women Sales Pros and CEO of Score More Sales.
 “Focus on the jobs to be done, and keep the noise out.”

 Loyalty and morale can be stretched thin in uncertain times.
 That’s why Richardson encourages sales leaders to focus on supporting and uplifting employees.
-Sales reps will go where they are celebrated, not just tolerated, she said, and could leave if they don’t feel heard or empowered.
+Sales reps will go where they are celebrated, not just tolerated, and could leave if they don’t feel heard or empowered, she said.